Choosing the Right Cover

 Read below the different levels of medic Medipatrol can provide and how to check that you have been provided with the correct person on the day by your provider.

-First Person on Scene (FPOS) and First Response Emergency Care (FREC) First Responders have an intermediate level of training and are capable of dealing with serious situations including trauma, shock and scene management.
+Emergency Care Assistants and First Responders have an intermediate level of training and are capable of dealing with serious situations including trauma, shock and scene management.

-Known as First responders they are capable of Basic airway management, splinting, immobilisation, use of AEDS’S and much more, First responders are commonly used at village fetes, festivals, parties, film and tv productions and much more.
+Known as First responders they are capable of Basic airway management, splinting, immobilisation, use of AEDS.
+First responders are commonly used at village fetes, festivals, parties, film and tv productions and much more.

 First responders are used to carrying out dynamic risk assessments and assisting paramedics, they carry their own equipment, have the capability and willingness to deal with more serious injuries confidently and have been trained to administer more effective treatment including analgesic gas, oxygen and defibrillators.
 They are calm and consistent in all situations.